 Over the past few decades, there have been extensive searches for evidence of variation of fundamental "constants."
 Among the methods used have been astrophysical observations of the spectra of distant stars, searches for variations of planetary radii and moments of inertia, investigations of orbital evolution, searches for anomalous luminosities of faint stars, studies of abundance ratios of radioactive nuclides, and (for current variations) direct laboratory measurements.

-One powerful approach has been to study the "Oklo Phenomenon," a uranium deposit in Gabon that became a natural nuclear reactor about 1.8 billion years ago; the isotopic composition of fission products has permitted a detailed investigation of possible changes in nuclear interactions.
+One powerful approach has been to study the "Oklo phenomenon," a uranium deposit in Gabon that became a natural nuclear reactor about 1.8 thousand million years ago; the isotopic composition of fission products has permitted a detailed investigation of possible changes in nuclear interactions.
 Another has been to examine ratios of spectral lines of distant quasars coming from different types of atomic transitions (resonant, fine structure, and hyperfine).
 The resulting frequencies have different dependences on the electron charge and mass, the speed of light, and Planck's constant, and can be used to compare these parameters to their present values on Earth.
 Solar eclipses provide another sensitive test of variations of the gravitational constant.
 If G had varied, the eclipse track would have been different from the one we calculate today, so the mere fact that a total eclipse occurred at a particular location provides a powerful constraint, even if the date is poorly known.

 So far, these investigations have found no evidence of variation of fundamental "constants."
 The current observational limits for most constants are on the order of one part in 1010 to one part in 1011 per year.
 So to the best of our current ability to observe, the fundamental constants really are constant.